 We started Schola as a place where people could come together, put on an apron and learn about where food comes from and how to cook it.
-All of our classes are designed to intrique the beginner as well as the seasoned veteran in the kitchen.
+All of our classes are designed to intrigue the beginner as well as the seasoned veteran in the kitchen.
 The classes are a hands-on experience and usually last between two and three hours.
 Click on any of the pictures below to find out what types of classes are offered.
 Follow the link and you'll be taken to the schedule of the current classes that are available.
 All of the classes require tickets to be purchased in advance through Eventbrite and seating is limited to between twelve and twenty-eight students.
 Schola is BYOB and we encourage our students to bring a bottle of something to enjoy while they cook and eat together.
-We'll always have plenty of stemware and ice on hand.
-For a complete calendar of classes click HERE
+We'll always have plenty of stemware on hand!
+Check out our complete calendar of classes here.

 Check out classes that are only held once a year!